yang/web-reader/README.md

     sudo apt-get install postgresql-9.4 libav-tools ubuntu-restricted-extras

-(You may want to see how to install [later versions of Postgresql][pgdg] on your Ubuntu system, which is needed for JSON support required by [PQ].)
+(You may want to see how to install [later versions of Postgresql][pgdg] on your Ubuntu system, which is needed for JSON support required by [PQ], esp. if you're using e.g. Ubuntu 12.04.)

 In this source dir, install the application (e.g. into a virtualenv):